Top 10 Best Sites

 If she’s really serious about it, she should write to five men a day.

-Just because she said she’d like to sleep with someone, she shouldn’t create a scandal.
+Just because she said she’d like to sleep with a man she shouldn’t create a scandal.

 Martha should use discretion before taking off her clothes, as it could end up in the tabloids.